Harvard-ATG/Catool/README.md

 # [DEPRECATED] Catool

-### Important notice: This tool is deprecated and not actively developed anymore.
+### Important notice: This tool is deprecated and not actively developed or supported anymore.

 ## Description